fwmechanic/k_edit/README.md

 ## Essential Functions

-The editor implements a large number of `function`s, all of which the user can invoke.
-Every key has one `function` bound to it (and the user is completely free to change these bindings), and `function`s can also be invoked within macros and via the `execute` `function`.
-Following are some of the most commonly used `function`s:
+The editor implements a large number of functions, all of which the user can invoke.
+Every key has one function bound to it (and the user is completely free to change these bindings), and functions can also be invoked within macros and via the `execute` function.
+Following are some of the most commonly used functions:

  * `exit` (`alt+F4`) exits the editor; the user is prompted to save any dirty files (one by one, or all remaining).
  * `arg` is assigned to `goto` (numeric keypad 5 key with numlock off (the state I always use).  `arg` is used to introduce arguments to other editor functions. `arg` can be invoked multiple times prior to `function`; this can serve to modify the behavior of `function` (EX: `setfile`)